Dedicated to TheSchottkyDefect for the amazing banner on the side ;) Thanks a milli!

 I have no clue how long I stayed in there, but it was long enough for me to feel dizzy when I got out of the tub.
 My fingers looked like prunes, but I no longer smelled like sugar and my muscles felt like they’d died and gone to heaven.
 Overall, as I hefted my duffle bag onto the bathroom counter, I was a pretty happy camper.

 My mood plummeted when I opened it and discovered my hurriedly thrown in clothing in complete disarray.
-While most people would expect hurriedly thrown in clothing to be in complete disarray, when I had packed I’d pulled them from my drawers where they folded and color coded.
-It stands to reason that when I opened my bag I had expected my clothes to still be folded and semi-color coded.
+While most people would expect hurriedly thrown in clothing to look that way, I’d pulled 90% of my clothes from my drawers where they folded and color coded.
+It stands to reason that when I opened my bag I had expected them to still be folded and semi-color coded.
 Instead what I got was a bunch of clothes, balled up and in no particular order.

 Though Ben was a cop and it was in his nature to be nosey, I knew he wasn’t responsible for the mess in my duffle bag.
 The only other person with the opportunity to turn my bag upside down was Vincent.
 What the hell he was looking for was beyond me, but I didn’t know what possessed him to follow me either so my suspicions were proof enough.
 My missing knife was mixed in with my things and any doubts that it was him, melted away.

 Since there was nothing I could do to fix my little problem with Vincent at the moment, I quickly got dressed in a comfortable pair of shorts and a t-shirt, and left to explore the rest of the house and hopefully find Ben with food.

 My guess that he gave me the master bedroom was correct as I only found one other bedroom furnished and another empty except for the billion boxes piled from wall to wall.
 That explained the lack of homey touches, I thought, they’re stilled packed away.